nickbrandt/GitLab/doc/architecture/blueprints/improve_ci_builds/index.md

 There are multiple ways to partition `ci_builds` table, but because the importance and relevance of a pipeline data decays with time, we might want to use a pipeline creation date as a partitioning key.
-Choosing the viable strategy for partitioning this table is in the scope of this blueprint.
+Depending on the partitioning strategy we choose, we will need to change pipelines data access patterns in our product, what can be a significant effort.
+We want to minimize the risk of doing that by moving towards partitioning in an iterative way.

 ## Iterations